|Ackerville Baptist Church of Christ|

 July 22, 1999 - Alabama author and illustrator Dorothea Warren Fox died in New Fairfield, Conn.

-July 22, 2003 - U.S. Army Private Jessica Lynch, a prisoner-of-war who was rescued from an Iraqi hospital, received a hero’s welcome when she returned to her hometown of Palestine, West Virginia.
-The story of the 19-year-old supply clerk, who was captured by Iraqi forces in March 2003, gripped America; however, it was later revealed that some details of Lynch’s dramatic capture and rescue might have been exaggerated.
+July 22, 2003 - U.S. Army Private Jessica Lynch, a 19-year-old prisoner-of-war who was rescued from an Iraqi hospital, received a hero’s welcome when she returned to her hometown of Palestine, West Virginia.

 July 22, 2004 - The September 11 Commission's final report was released.
 The 575-page report concluded that hijackers exploited "deep institutional failings within our government."
 The report was released to White House officials the day before.